Moheshwar1041/Intel_project/README.md

 # Intel_project
 Intel unnati project (homify website)
+# All data shown in website are sample data,iser and service provider can be self registered through the website
 # To view your website project in XAMPP, follow these steps:

 # 1.Install XAMPP: